Cinderella-Man/igthorn/README.md

 ![Hefty Supervision Tree](/docs/hefty_supervision_tree.png)

-So above will put data in Postgres database called `hefty_dev` in table `trade_events`.
+Enabling streaming will put data in Postgres database called `hefty_dev` in table `trade_events`.

-That's all nice and fine for algo trading but we need data for possibly back testing(this functionality will be added here soon - top of my todo list).
+## Dumping events

 To get data out from database into csv file exs script can be used:

 ```
 cd apps/hefty